jorgegorka/svelte-router/README.md

 The info about the current route will be received as a prop so you need to define _currentRoute_ and export it.

-CurrentRoute has two props: An object with the named params called **namedParams** and an object with the query params called **queryParams**.
+currentRoute has all the information about the current route and the child routes

 Route is smart enough to expose the named params in the route component where they will be rendered.

 Example: